decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ```

 Note, the name is a `bytes32` type for Ethereum gas efficiency reasons and not a `string`.
 This restricts us to 32
-bytes, which is why we use the short hand attribute versions below.
+bytes, which is why we use the short-hand attribute versions explained below.

 While any attribute can be stored, for the DID document we currently support adding to each of these sections of the DID
 document: